kalliduz/NeuralAnts/readme.md

 how many food items are placed in the environment when the simulation begins.
 A second canvas shows a visualisation of the neural network used by the first ant.
 Neuron activations and labels are displayed so you can see how inputs translate to outputs.
+A small stats line under the start button shows how many ants are alive, how much food exists and the average energy as the simulation runs.
 No server or build step is required.

 ## Repository Structure